-It is not recommended that students or staff bring valuables onto the school campus.
-American Prep cannot be responsible for damage to or loss of cell phones or other valuable items such as smartwatches and AirPods.
-Electronic games and devices are not allowed at American Prep and will be confiscated by faculty if found on campus.
+Cell phones, electronic games and devices are not allowed at American Prep and will be confiscated by faculty if found on campus.
 Cell phones are distracting to our academic efforts at American Prep and can be impactful to our safe school culture.
 Students may not use their cell phone after they leave their vehicle and until they get into their vehicle at the end of the day.
 Students may not have their phones in their possession during the day and must leave their phones in their backpack if they choose to bring them to school.
 This policy extends to smartwatches, tablets, or any other internet accessing device when being used for activities like texting, calling, social media, internet browsing, etc.

-If a student is found using a cell phone or other prohibited device in the building or has possession (outside of their backpack) of a cell phone while in the building, at recess, or at carpool, faculty will confiscate the phone and turn it in to the office.
+If a student is found using a cell phone or other prohibited device in the building or has possession (outside of their backpack) of a cell phone while in the building, at recess, or at carpool, faculty will collect the phone and turn it in to the office.
 The following is the procedure for device confiscation and applies even if the phone allegedly belongs to a friend:

-- 1. The first time a phone or device is confiscated, the student may retrieve it from the office at the end of the day; - 2.
-The second time a phone or device is confiscated, a parent or guardian must retrieve it from an administrator; - 3.
-The third time a phone or device is confiscated, the school may hold it until the end of the year. - 4.
+- 1. The first time a phone or device is collected, the student may retrieve it from the office at the end of the day; - 2.
+The second time a phone or device is collected, a parent or guardian must retrieve it from an administrator; - 3.
+The third time a phone or device is collected, the school may hold it until the end of the year. - 4.
 Further infractions may result in increasing terms of suspension and meetings with administration.